matt190589/matt190589/README.md

 <h2 align="center"> 👨‍💻 Short Bio</h2>
 <p align="center">
-  <samp> Hi, I’m @matt190589 or Matt when I'm not on Github :) I’m a full stack developer, beginning my coding journey about 6 months ago.
+  <samp> Hi, I’m @matt190589 or Matt when I'm not on Github :) I’m a full stack developer, beginning my coding journey in 2022.
 My previous experience is largely in project management and training in international education and education management.
 I'm an experienced Project Manager and have entered Tech to combine coding with entrepreneurial opportunities.
-I'm keen and enthusiastic about building my skills in these areas but also in databases, servers and real-world projects.
+I'm excited and enthusiastic about building my skills in these areas but also solving real-world problems with Tech solutions.
   </samp>
   <br> <br>
 </p>